Naomi Sharon

-Naomi Sharon Webster (born March 4, 1995) is a Dutch singer-songwriter.
+Naomi Sharon Webster (born 4 March 1995) is a Dutch singer-songwriter.
 In early 2023, Sharon became the first female signee to Drake's record label, OVO Sound.
 Her debut album, Obsidian, was released later that year in October, being lauded by critics for its emotional depth and diverse range of influences.

 Early life

-Naomi Sharon Webster was born to a Curaçaoan father and a Dutch mother in Rotterdam, Netherlands.
-Sharon grew up in a vastly musically inclined family, her father working as a DJ and her mother being a singer.
-Sharon's aunt also sang, while her uncle played in an instrumental ensemble.
+Naomi Sharon Webster was born to an Aruban father and a Dutch mother in Rotterdam, Netherlands.
+In interviews, Sharon has stated she grew up in a musical family, with her father working as a DJ and producer, and her mother as a singer.
 She formed her artistic sound around a variety of musicians she admired in her youth, including Sade, Eva Cassidy, Marcus Miller, Stevie Wonder and Sting.
 She attended the Academy of Theatre and Dance.
 Upon leaving in the third year, Sharon would perform in musical theater, appearing in The Lion King and Dream Girls.
 During the early 2010s, she would do cover songs.
 Sharon also participated in the sixth season of The Voice of Holland in 2016.

 Career

 2019–present

 Sharon released her debut single, "The Moon" in 2019.
 That same year, she gave a TED Talk for TEDxAmsterdamWomen about self-love, where she performed the song.
 Her second single, "Breeze" caught the attention of Drake, who signed her to his OVO Sound record label in 2023, making her the first female act on its roster.
 She released two singles entitled "Definition of Love" and "Hills" in anticipation of her debut album, Obsidian.
-The 12-track album was released on October 20, 2023 to moderate critical success.
+The 12-track album was released on 20 October 2023 to moderate critical success.
 Steven Ward of Grimy Goods described the project as, "an immense emotional gravitas, created to tap into or articulate the mercurial realms that exist inside of you."
 Sharon went on to perform in her debut tour, Obsidian Tour, with three dates in North America and four in Europe.
-She released a single, "Nothing Sweeter" on January 18, 2024.
+She released a single, "Nothing Sweeter" on 18 January 2024.